Chelsea F.C.–Leeds United F.C. rivalry: Player transfers

 There have been few direct player transfers between Chelsea and Leeds United.
 The first came in 1991, when left-back Tony Dorigo moved from Chelsea to Leeds for £1.3 million.
 Chelsea have never bought a senior player from Leeds, although they did controversially sign Leeds youth players Tom Taiwo and Michael Woods in 2006.
-Duncan McKenzie, Mickey Thomas, Vinnie Jones, Mikael Forssell, Terry Phelan, David Hopkin, David Rocastle, Jimmy Floyd Hasselbaink, Tore André Flo and Patrick Bamford have also played for both clubs.
-Additionally, three former Chelsea players have managed Leeds; George Graham, Terry Venables and Dennis Wise.
+In 2018, Patrick Bamford moved to Leeds after one season in Middlesbrough, having never played for Chelsea's first team.
+That summer also saw three Chelsea players loaned out to Leeds: Jamal Blackman, Izzy Brown, and Lewis Baker.
+At the other hand, former Leeds keeper Robert Green, having been released by Huddersfield Town, moved to Chelsea as the third goalkeeper, behind newly-recruited Kepa Arrizabalaga and Willy Caballero.